- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (28 Nov, 29 Nov, 30 Nov).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (28 Nov, 29 Nov, 30 Nov).

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (28 Nov, 29 Nov, 30 Nov).